Longhorn-Developers/UT-Dining/README.md

 <img src="https://github.com/user-attachments/assets/f1264b22-d0ad-44e8-9342-ec53ec94d37b"><br>

-At the core of the system is a remote Render instance, which is scheduled to run every 24 hours at 7:00 AM UTC _(or 1:00 AM CST)_.
+At the core of the system is a remote **Render** instance, which is scheduled to run every 24 hours at 7:00 AM UTC _(or 1:00 AM CST)_.
 This instance is responsible for scraping the dining menus from UT Austin, sourced from [this page](https://hf-foodpro.austin.utexas.edu/foodpro/location.aspx).
-Once the menus are scraped, the data is stored in a Supabase database.
+Once the menus are scraped, the data is stored in a **Supabase** database.

-Every 24 hours, the Expo mobile application fetches the latest menu data from the Supabase database, keeping the application up-to-date.
-To optimize performance and reduce loading times, the data is cached locally in an SQLite database using Drizzle ORM.
-This local cache allows the app to quickly retrieve the necessary information, ensuring a smooth, offline-first user experience.
+Every 24 hours, the **Expo** mobile application fetches the latest menu data from the database, keeping the application up-to-date.
+To optimize performance and reduce loading times, the data is cached locally in an **SQLite** database using **Drizzle ORM**.
+This local cache allows the app to quickly retrieve the necessary information, ensuring a smooth, **offline-first** user experience.

 ## Getting Started